 Every year during Hanukkah growing up, my parents would get a nice brisket for the entire family that we’d all enjoy on Hanukkah.
-My mom used beer to tenderize and marinate it and over the years, more and more vegetables were added to the mix.
+My mom used beer to tenderize and marinate it in all sorts of things (from broth to beer) and over the years, more and more vegetables were added to the mix.
 I loved the smell of it cooking because it smelled like the holidays to us.

-It was the perfect dinner to have on a cold December night.
+Even though I don’t eat much red meat anymore, I will always make an exception for this one.
+It is the perfect dinner to have on a cold December night.

 - 2 teaspoons freshly ground black pepper

 - 1 28-oz can tomato puree or 2 cups beef stock

 - Place the veggies in the bottom of a heavy roasting pan.
 Combine salt, pepper, garlic powder and onion powder in a small bowl and season the outside of the brisket with seasoning mixture.
 Place brisket on top of veggies and bake for 30 minutes, uncovered.

 - Remove roasting pan from the oven and lower heat to 300 degrees.
 Add tomato puree or beef stock in, cover roasting pan tightly and cook for 2-3 hours or until the meat is tender.

 - Remove the meat from the pan and keep it warm before slicing into it (this will help keep the juices inside).
 Place the pan on 2 burners and boil the vegetables and sauce over medium heat for another 30 minutes, or until the sauce is thickened.